quillcontent/qapi/source/index.md

 This endpoint retrieves all your content deliverables for the ID you've been provided by your Quill Project Manager.

+The result is sorted by completion date in descending order.

+You can request the results to be filtered from the completion date by providing the ```dateCompletedFrom``` query parameter.

 ### HTTP Request

 `GET /deliverables/<ID>`

+`GET /deliverables/<ID>?dateCompletedFrom=<DATE>`

 <aside class="success">A 200 ok response represents a successful request.</aside>